Israeli voters force Netanyahu to seek centrist partner

-Israelis worried about housing, prices and taxes reshaped parliament in Tuesday’s national election, forcing Prime Minister Benjamin Netanyahu to woo their centrist champion as his main coalition partner.
+Israelis worried about housing, prices and taxes have reshaped parliament, forcing Prime Minister Benjamin Netanyahu to woo their centrist champion as his main coalition partner.

+Final results from the January 22 national election were due later on Thursday, but were not expected to differ significantly from published projections.

+Defense Minister Ehud Barak said voters had imposed new constraints on the next government.

-Final election results that confirmed earlier projections were published on Thursday.
-They showed Yair Lapid, the surprise success of the ballot, stormed to second place with 19 seats in the 120-member assembly.
-Netanyahu’s alliance of his Likud party and ultra-nationalists led by former Foreign Minister Avigdor Lieberman won 31 seats.
+Yair Lapid, the surprise success of Tuesday’s ballot, stormed to second place with 19 seats in the 120-member assembly against 31 for Netanyahu’s alliance of his Likud party ultra-nationalists led by former Foreign Minister Avigdor Lieberman.

 Formal coalition talks have yet to begin, but Netanyahu and Lapid held a long meeting on Thursday, a Likud statement said.